 How to buy Magic Leap One

-When Magic Leap One: Creator Edition does go on sale, there's a good chance you'll fit into one of the categories they're targeting.
+When Magic Leap One: Creator Edition does go on sale, there's a good chance you'll fit into one of the categories the company is targeting.

 So far, creators include developers, brands, agencies and even early adopter consumers, according to Rolling Stone, comparing the glass's potential audience to the sort of people who bought the first iPod.